SaulUrso/Power-identification-Parlament/README.md

 After trainig we can visualize the model performances the previously mentioned .csv file and evaluate the model on the test set.

-## executing the notebooks
+## Executing the notebooks
 To execute in the correct way these 4 files(TF-IDF embeddings.ipynb, w2w_embeddings.ipynb, fast_text.ipynb,pre trained w2v.ipynb) a folder 'Result' and 'Embeddings' is needed and the file datautils.py needs to be in the same folder.

-## fine tuned models
+## Fine tuned models
 To fine-tune  the pretrained models, we provide you a kaggle notebook.
 Notice that the environment used there is different from the one provided in requirements.txt.
-Here there is the url of the Kaggle notebook: https://www.kaggle.com/code/saulurso/finetuning-politics
+Here there is the url of the Kaggle notebook: https://www.kaggle.com/code/saulurso/finetuning-politics To show the cell outputs, we also put a copy of **finetuning-politics.ipynb** in the directory, however it will not run due to the environment and the structure of the directories it requires.

 requirements.txt: It is the file that contains the dipendences for the python enviroment

-The fine tuning notebook also need the fine_tuning_utils.py in order to work properly.
+The fine tuning notebook also needs fine_tuning_utils.py in order to work properly.